Top tenor Kaufmann says ready for Otello, no Siegfried yet

 He said he is wary of being typecast as a tenor who sings Otello, or Wagner's Tristan or Siegfried -- all of which place huge demands on the voice.

-"Once you've announced it, literally every theater wants you to do it, and of course it is nice and flattering but I always want to keep my repertoire as wide as possible."
+"Once you've announced it, literally every theatre wants you to do it, and of course it is nice and flattering but I always want to keep my repertoire as wide as possible."

 So when might he sing Siegfried?
 "It's not going to come soon after Otello, no, no, certainly not," Kaufmann said.